codingjogo/capstone-project-sti-2024-2025-ecommerce/README.md

 ## We're planning to use the technologies based on chat-GPT 3.5:
 ### By the way, we're literally using React.js or maybe NEXT.js and the rest is provided by GPT
-1. Frontend Development with React.js and Next.js:
+1. Frontend Development with React.js and Next.js
-- React.js is a popular JavaScript library for building user interfaces, known for its component-based architecture and virtual DOM efficiency.
-Next.js, on the other hand, is a framework built on top of React.js, offering features like server-side rendering, static site generation, and routing out of the box.
-Leveraging React.js and Next.js together allows for fast and SEO-friendly web applications, making them ideal choices for building the frontend of the e-commerce platform.

-2. Backend Development with Node.js and Express.js:
+2. Backend Development with Node.js and Express.js
-- Node.js is a runtime environment for executing JavaScript code server-side, while Express.js is a minimalist web framework for Node.js.
-Together, they provide a robust foundation for building RESTful APIs and handling server-side logic.
-With asynchronous, event-driven architecture, Node.js enables high concurrency and scalability, making it suitable for handling multiple concurrent requests in an e-commerce environment.

-3. Database Management with MongoDB or PostgreSQL:
+3. Database Management with MongoDB or PostgreSQL
-- MongoDB is a NoSQL database known for its flexibility and scalability, making it well-suited for handling unstructured or semi-structured data like product information, user profiles, and session data.
-Alternatively, PostgreSQL is a powerful relational database management system (RDBMS) that offers ACID compliance and strong data integrity, making it suitable for applications requiring complex transactions and relationships between entities.
-The choice between MongoDB and PostgreSQL depends on factors such as data structure, scalability requirements, and familiarity with SQL or NoSQL paradigms.

-4. Authentication and Authorization with JWT and OAuth2:
+4. Authentication and Authorization with JWT and OAuth2
-- Implementing user authentication and authorization is crucial for securing the e-commerce platform.
-JSON Web Tokens (JWT) provide a stateless mechanism for securely transmitting authentication credentials between client and server.
-OAuth2 is a widely-used authorization framework that allows third-party applications to obtain limited access to a user's resources without exposing their credentials.
-Integrating JWT and OAuth2 enables secure user authentication, authorization, and access control, ensuring that sensitive user data and transactions are protected.

-5. Containerization with Docker and Orchestration with Kubernetes:
+5. Containerization with Docker and Orchestration with Kubernetes
-- Containerization allows for packaging applications and their dependencies into lightweight, portable containers, making deployment and scaling more efficient and consistent.
-Docker is a leading containerization platform that simplifies the process of building, deploying, and managing containers.
-Kubernetes, on the other hand, is a container orchestration platform that automates deployment, scaling, and management of containerized applications.
-Together, Docker and Kubernetes provide a powerful infrastructure for deploying and scaling the e-commerce platform across multiple environments, including on-premises and cloud environments.

-6. Continuous Integration and Continuous Deployment (CI/CD) with Jenkins or GitLab CI/CD:
+6. Continuous Integration and Continuous Deployment (CI/CD) with Jenkins or GitLab CI/CD
-- Implementing CI/CD pipelines automates the process of building, testing, and deploying code changes, ensuring faster time-to-market and improved software quality.
-Jenkins and GitLab CI/CD are popular CI/CD tools that support automation of various stages in the software delivery lifecycle, including code linting, unit testing, integration testing, and deployment to production or staging environments.
-Integrating CI/CD pipelines into the development workflow enables frequent releases, early detection of bugs, and faster feedback loops, facilitating rapid iteration and improvement of the e-commerce platform

 ## USER FLOW